marczaku/104-csharp-oop/4-abstraction/README.md

 - Create an `interface` named `IWeapon`.
   - it has a `Property` named `Power` of type `int` with only a `get`-Accessor.
     - We will use it to keep track of a `Weapon`'s damage in the `Attack` method.
+  - it has a `Property` named `Name` of type `string` with only a `get`-Accessor.
+    - We will need it later, to print the Weapon's Name in dialogues.
   - it has a `Property` named `EquippedTo` of type `IHand` with only a `get`-Accessor
     - We will use it to keep track of what `Hand` the `Weapon` is currently equipped to
   - it has a `Method` named `EquipTo` with one parameter of type `IHand` named `hand`